I’m self-employed: what support can I get during the third lockdown?

 Employers have to follow strict Government guidelines to provide a safe environment and stop the virus spreading in the workplace.
 These include basic hygiene rules, such as more frequent handwashing, especially after eating or handling food, blowing your nose, sneezing or coughing, and going into and out of the workplace.

 Let’s not forget that an employer’s duty of care includes mental health.
-“Every company should have a wellness strategy which considers how to protect the mental wellbeing of employees in these unprecedented times,” said Fields.
+“Every company should have a wellness strategy that considers how to protect the mental well-being of employees in these unprecedented times,” said Fields.